varung735/SASS-Landing-Page/Readme.md

 ## Time Taken

-It took 4-5 hpurs to build this website
+It took 4-5 hours to build this website

 ## Concepts Used